camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 Camunda Release Cycle: 8.5

-:::caution Breaking Changes
+:::caution Breaking changes
-The Camunda Helm chart v10.0.0 has major change in the values file stracture.
-Ensure to follow upgrade steps for each component before starting the chart upgrade.
+The Camunda Helm chart v10.0.0 has major changes in the values file structure.
+Follow the upgrade steps for each component before starting the chart upgrade.
 :::

 #### Identity

-Before, Camunda Identity component was a sub-chart of the Camunda Helm chart.
-Now it is part of the parent Camunda Helm chart.
-No changes in the Identity keys, but since the LabelSelector MatchLabels of a Kubernetes resource are immutable, its deployment should be deleted because the label `app.kubernetes.io/name` has been changed from `identity` to `camunda-platform`.
+The Camunda Identity component was formerly a sub-chart of the Camunda Helm chart.
+Now, it is part of the parent Camunda Helm chart.

+There are no changes in the Identity keys, but since the `LabelSelector` `MatchLabels` of a Kubernetes resource are immutable, its deployment should be deleted as the label `app.kubernetes.io/name` has been changed from `identity` to `camunda-platform`.

 ```shell
 kubectl -n camunda delete -l app.kubernetes.io/name=identity deployment